KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Index.page.md

 This NHS England FHIR Implementation Guide provides additional guidance, rules and constraints which extends the [UK Core Implementation Guide](https://simplifier.net/guide/hl7fhirukcorer4release1/home).

-The scope of this guide is NHS England, it also contains English NHS rules and constraints which are documented in Level 3 -
+The scope of this Implementation Guide is for programmes and products within NHS England.
-{{pagelink:Administration}}

 ---

 ## Level 1 - Foundation

-Basic framework on which the specification is built.
+The basic framework from which this Implementation Guide is built from.
-See NHS England FHIR <a href='https://simplifier.net/guide/NHSE-Design-and-Development-Approach2/Home?version=current'>Policy</a> for more details.
+View the NHS England Design and Development Approach <a href='https://simplifier.net/guide/NHSE-Design-and-Development-Approach2/Home?version=current'>here</a> for more information.

 ---

 ## Level 2 - Implementation Support

-Supporting implementation and binding to external specifications, covering:
-{{pagelink:FHIR-Validation}}
-, {{pagelink:Guidance-Exchange}} and Exchange Patterns.

-See {{pagelink:Implementation-Support}} for more details.

 <table class="regular assets" style="width:100%">
  <thead>